VictoriaSweet/scary-potato/README.md

 ## 🚀 Getting Started

-To get Plant Sitter up and running on your local machine, do the following:
+To get Plant Parenthood up and running on your local machine, do the following:

 1. Clone the repo
 2. Run `npm install` to get all the dependencies